SANSA-Stack/SANSA-Stack/sansa-query/README.md

 // c) CONSTRUCT query and return an RDD of triples val result: RDD[Triple] = ontopEngine.execConstruct("CONSTRUCT { ... } WHERE { ... }")
 ```
+Note, for `SELECT` queries we do return the result as a [Binding](https://jena.apache.org/documentation/javadoc/arq/org/apache/jena/sparql/engine/binding/Binding.html) object from the Apache Jena API.
+It does provide
+a mapping from a projection variable to a value which is represented by a Jena [Node](https://jena.apache.org/documentation/javadoc/jena/org/apache/jena/graph/Node.html?is-external=true) object.

 An overview is given in the [FAQ section of the SANSA project page](http://sansa-stack.net/faq/#sparql-queries).
 Further documentation about the builder objects can also be found on the [ScalaDoc page](http://sansa-stack.net/scaladocs/).

 For querying heterogeneous data sources, refer to the documentation of the dedicated [SANSA-DataLake](https://github.com/SANSA-Stack/SANSA-DataLake) component.